-Overall positive Development of Global Crypto Markets

-- After an overall weak 2018 for the crypto market ("Crypto Winter"), the sideways trend continued until beginning of Feb 2019, resulting in a low point of ca. USD 110 bn total market capitalization by 6th Feb 2019 - Supported by the progressive clarification of regulatory landscape1) paired with renewed interest in cryptocurrencies by institutional investors and established corporations2), the crypto market has been significantly recovering until end of May (total market cap: ca. USD 270 bn), indicating an end of the "Crypto Winter" - Bitcoin, the world's largest digital asset in terms of market cap, regained more than 120% throughout first five months in 2019 reaching a price of ca. USD 8'590 by 31th May 2019
+Overall positive Development of Global Crypto Markets • After an overall weak 2018 for the crypto market ("Crypto Winter"), the sideways trend continued until beginning of Feb 2019, resulting in a low point of ca. USD 110 bn total market capitalization by 6 th Feb 2019 Supported by the progressive clarification of regulatory landscape ) paired with renewed interest in cryptocurrencies by institutional investors and established corporations ), the crypto market has been significantly recovering until end of May (total market cap: ca. USD 270 bn), indicating an end of the "Crypto Winter" Bitcoin, the world's largest digital asset in terms of market cap, regained more than 120% throughout first five months in 2019 reaching a price of a USD 8 500 bm 2 th Mar 2010 ICO/STO/IEO Facts & Figures ca. USD 8'590 by 31 th May 2019 Throughout first five months in 2019, more than 250 token offerings have been successfully completed, managing to raise in total ca. USD 3.3 bn Largest conducted crypto offerings were Bitfinex (USD 1 bn) and GCBIB (USD 143 mn), jointly accounting 35% of total raised funding volume throughout the first five months of this year Emergence of Initial Exchange Offerings • Initial Exchange Offering ("IEO") is a new format for fundraising in the Crypto Finance ecosystem, by which an ICO / STO is basically conducted on one or multiple platforms of crypto exchanges Concept of IEOs was initially introduced in 2017, but has not been able to significantly establish itself until earlier this year Since then, development of this new crypto fundraising method has been strongly accelerating in terms of completed offerings and funding volume Underlying Infrastructure Trends The innovation of IEO emphasizes a higher institutionalization and credibility of large crypto exchanges around the world as cornerstones of the global Crypto Finance infrastructure - and may also be seen as a response to established exchanges moving into crypto In this context, crypto exchanges continue to establish and use recovery funds focusing on hedging against potential hacks (e.g. Binance's Secure Asset Fund for Users (SAFU) covering hacking losses amounting to USD 41mn in May 2019, or the response by Bitfinex in a similar case) Progressing Regulatory Framework Globally, regulators and legislators continue to further sharpen and advance the overall regulatory framework of the Crypto Finance ecosystem In June 2019, Financial Action Task Force (FATF) introduced new comprehensive KYC/AML standards for crypto service companies (incl. crypto exchanges and wallet providers) - G20 group of nations has already assured their statutory adaption CO / STO - A strategic pers Strategy& spec for instance: initiation of digital asset-specific jurisdiction consultations in Swiss, the UK and France. for instance: Facebook and JPMorgan Chase announced plans to create new digital currencies, as did several Central Banks around the world Source: Strategy&amp; analysis

-ICO/STO/IEO Facts & Figures

-- Throughout first five months in 2019, more than 250 token offerings have been successfully completed, managing to raise in total ca. USD 3.3 bn - Largest conducted crypto offerings were Bitfinex (USD 1 bn) and GCBIB (USD 143 mn), jointly accounting 35% of total raised funding volume throughout the first five months of this year

-Emergence of Initial Exchange Offerings

-- Initial Exchange Offering ("IEO") emerged as a new format for fundraising in the Crypto Finance ecosystem, by which an ICO / STO is basically conducted on one or multiple platforms of crypto exchanges - Concept of IEOs was initially introduced in 2017, but has not been able to significantly establish itself until earlier this year - Since then, development of this new crypto fundraising method has been strongly accelerating in terms of completed offerings and funding volume

-Underlying Infrastructure Trends

-- The innovation of IEO emphasizes a higher degree of institutionalization of large crypto exchanges around the world as cornerstones of the global Crypto Finance infrastructure and may also be seen as a response to established exchanges moving into crypto - In this context, crypto exchanges continue to establish and use recovery funds focusing on hedging against potential hacks (e.g. Binance's Secure Asset Fund for Users (SAFU) covering hacking losses amounting to USD 41mn in May 2019, or the response by Bitfinex in a similar case)

-Progressing Regulatory Framework

-- Globally, regulators and legislators continue to further sharpen and advance the overall regulatory framework of the Crypto Finance ecosystem - In June 2019, Financial Action Task Force (FATF) introduced new comprehensive KYC/AML standards for crypto service companies (incl. crypto exchanges and wallet providers) G20 group of nations has already assured their statutory adaption

-1) for instance: initiation of digital asset-specific jurisdiction consultations in Swiss, the UK and France.

-2) for instance: Facebook (Libra) and JPMorgan Chase announced plans to create new digital currencies, as did several Central Banks around the world Source: Strategy& analysis